-10) HIV PROPHYLAXIS
+9) HIV PROPHYLAXIS

-- a) The Commission may consider payment for the cost of providing HIV prophylaxis for victims of sexual violence through its Sexual Assault Examination Payment Program. - If it is determined that a victim of sexual violence is at risk for exposure to HIV, the Commission may provide payment for a 28-day drug regimen of HIV prophylaxis to a SANE facility, hospital, medical clinic, pharmacy, or victim of sexual violence. - ii) The Commission may provide payment for one follow-up medical visit to monitor tolerance of the HIV prophylaxis by a victim of sexual violence.
-The amount of payment for this expense will be decided on a case-by-case basis and it will be determined based on the reasonableness of the charges.
+- ii) The Commission may consider payment for the cost of providing HIV prophylaxis for victims of sexual violence through its Sexual Assault Examination Payment Program.
+Payment for HIV prophylaxis may be reduced when payment is made by insurance or other collateral sources. - i) If it is determined that a victim of sexual violence is at risk for exposure to HIV, the Commission may provide payment for a 28-day drug regimen of HIV prophylaxis to a SANE facility, hospital, medical clinic, pharmacy, or victim of sexual violence. - ii) The Commission may provide payment for one follow-up medical visit to monitor tolerance of the HIV prophylaxis by a victim of sexual violence.
+The amount of payment for this expense will be decided on a case-by-case basis and it will be determined based on the

+- reasonableness of the charges.
 (Additional medical care may be considered for payment if the victim of sexual violence files a regular crime victims' compensation application.) - iii) If a victim of sexual violence has health insurance, the pharmacy, hospital, or medical clinic filling the prescription for HIV prophylaxis must first seek payment of the expense from the health insurance provider. - b) The Commission will not reimburse for HIV prophylaxis if the nature of the assault does not support this treatment protocol. - c) The Commission recognizes that HIV prophylaxis is costly.
 Sexual assault examinations that exceed \$2,000 must be presented to the three-member Commission for approval pursuant to section 15-23-5 (13) of the Code of Alabama.
-Sexual assault examinations that exceed \$2,000 may take longer to process for payment.
+Sexual assault examinations that exceed \$2,000 may take longer to process for payment. - d) HIV Prophylaxis Payment Limitations